v3g42/async-mcp/README.md

 ## Minimalistic approach
 Given it is still very early stage of MCP adoption, the goal is to remain agile and easy to understand.
-This implementation favors simplicity and ease of understanding to capture the core idea of MCP while maintaining compatibility with Claude Desktop.
+This implementation aims to capture the core idea of MCP while maintaining compatibility with Claude Desktop.
+Many optional features are not implemented yet.

 Some guidelines:
 - use primitive building blocks and avoid framework if possible
 - keep it simple and stupid